skzv/my-plain-blog/_posts/2021-06-12-bringing-colour-and-life-to-black-and-white-photos.md

 <p class="caption" style="margin-top:-25px;"><a href="https://www.aljazeera.com/news/2021/4/11/cambodia-condemns-vice-for-altered-khmer-rouge-images">Source</a></p>

-This definitely is a very valid complaint.
+This is a very valid complaint.
 It appears the model was over-fit, likely trained on mostly smiling faces.
 It thus altered the faces of the victims to more closely resemble the training data- by smiling.
 It is a good example of the pitfalls of AI, especially where applied carelessly.

 [MyHeritage](https://www.myheritage.com/incolor), which offers a color restoration service based on the same DeOldify model I have used, attempts to make a compromise by watermarking all their retouched images.
 I think they make a compelling point: